Xandetds/machine-learning-introduction/notes.md

 used to build the machine learning model, called **training data**, and the other part is used to assess how well the model works, called **test data**

+The **train_test_split** function from scikit learn divides ans shuffles the dataset for us, using 75% for the training data part, and 25% for the test data part

 ---

 ## Chapter 2